-FFA Chapter Constitution ARTICLE ARTICLE I - Name, Mission and Strategies Section A. The name of this organization shall be the Chapter of the National FFA Organization.
+FFA Chapter Constitution ARTICLE I - Name, Mission and Strategies Section A. The name of this organization shall be the Chapter of the National FFA Organization.
 Section B. The mission and strategies for this chapter are as follows: FFA makes a positive difference in the lives of students by developing their potential for premier leadership , personal growth and career success through agricultural education .
 Develops competent and assertive agricultural leadership.
 Increases awareness of the global and technological importance of agriculture and its contribution to our well-being.
 Strengthens the confidence of agriculture students in themselves and their work.
 Promotes the intelligent choice and establishment of an agricultural career.
 Encourages achievement in supervised agricultural experience programs.
 Encourages wise management of economic, environmental and human resources of the community.
 Develops interpersonal skills in teamwork, communications, human relations and social interaction.
 Builds character and promotes citizenship, volunteerism and patriotism.
 Promotes cooperation and cooperative attitudes among all people.
 Promotes healthy lifestyles.
 Encourages excellence in scholarship.
-ARTICLE II - Organization Section A. The Chapter of FFA is a chartered local unit of the Association of FFA, which is chartered by the National FFA Organization.
-Section B. This chapter accepts in full the provisions in the constitution and bylaws of theAssociation of FFA as well as those of the National FFA Organization.
+ARTICLE II - Organization Section A. A. The Chapter of FFA is a chartered local unit of the Association of FFA, which is chartered by the National FFA Organization.
+Section B. Association of FFA as well as those of the National FFA Organization.
 ARTICLE III - Membership Section A. Membership in this chapter shall be of three kinds: (1) Active; (2) Alumni; and (3) Honorary, as defined by the National FFA Constitution.
 Section B. The regular activities of this chapter shall be carried on by the active membership.
 Section C. Honorary membership in this chapter shall be limited to the Honorary Chapter FFA Degree.